Overlap Splines and Meshless Finite Difference Methods: Overlap Splines

-In the bivariate case, if the points $x_j$ are middle points of edges of some other triangulation $\Delta'=\{T'_1,\ldots,T'_m\}$, then the sets $X'_i$, $i=1,\ldots,m$, consisting of the vertices of $T'_i$, and sets $G'_i\subset\RR^2$ enclosing $T'_i$, lead to a different space of overlap splines $S(X,\cG',\cP_1)$ that can be interpreted as the discontinuous Crouzeix-Raviart finite elements, see e.g.\ \cite{BrennerScott08}.
+Starting with the same $X$, but choosing different subsets $G_i$, we obtain completely different spaces of overlap splines.
+As an illustration, suppose in the bivariate case that a triangulation $\Delta'=\{T'_1,\ldots,T'_m\}$ is chosen such that the set of middle points of edges of all triangles of $\Delta'$ coincides with $X$.
+Then it is easy to see that by choosing $G'_i$ as the triangles $T'_i$ or some sets $G'_i\subset\RR^2$ enclosing $T'_i$, such that $G'_i\cap X=T'_i\cap X$, $i=1,\ldots,m$, we obtain a space of overlap splines $S(X,\cG',\cP_1)$ that can be interpreted as the discontinuous Crouzeix-Raviart finite elements, see e.g.\ \cite{BrennerScott08}.

-If we start with a triangulation $\Delta=\{T_1,\ldots,T_m\}$, and define $X$ as its set of \textit{domain points} of degree $q$, then by choosing $X_i=X\cap T_i$ and some enclosing sets $G_i\supset T_i$, with $G_i\cap X= X_i$, we get a space of interpolatory overlap splines that may be identified with continuous piecewise polynomials of degree $q$ on the triangulation $\Delta$ in the same way as described before for $q=1$.
+If we start with a triangulation $\Delta=\{T_1,\ldots,T_m\}$, and define $X$ as its set of \textit{domain points} of degree $q$, that is the union of the domain points for all simplices $T_i$ (see the definitions in \cite{LaiSchumaker07} for $d=2,3$, and for example in \cite{AAD11} in general), then by choosing $X_i=X\cap T_i$ and some enclosing sets $G_i\supset T_i$, with $G_i\cap X= X_i$, we get a space of interpolatory overlap splines that may be identified with continuous piecewise polynomials of degree $q$ on the triangulation $\Delta$ in the same way as described before for $q=1$.

 Thus, we obtained the classical spline spaces $S^0_q(\Delta)$ on triangulations, where